- ...

 The last step before compiling and deploying the SimpleSwitch™ package is to

-then Open Build and Run Kit Selector..
+Open Build and Run Kit Selector..

 , you can then select them.

-the debug mode
+the Debug build mode

-Start debugging of startup project
+Start debugging

 .